Chriz122/AI-Grader/README.md

 - On API errors like 429 / RESOURCE_EXHAUSTED (quota exhausted), the grader will automatically switch to the next registered key and retry.
 - If all registered keys are exhausted, the process will report failure and stop retrying.

-Notes:
+> [!NOTE]
-- Key rotation order follows the numeric index (1,2,3...).
+> - Key rotation order follows the numeric index (1,2,3...).
 Fill them in according to the priority you want to use.
-- If only `GEMINI_API_KEY` is provided, the system still works but will not auto-rotate keys.
+> - If only `GEMINI_API_KEY` is provided, the system still works but will not auto-rotate keys.
-- Manage API keys and quotas according to your provider’s policies.
+> - Manage API keys and quotas according to your provider’s policies.

 - Obtain API keys here: https://aistudio.google.com/api-keys